175th Infantry Regiment (United States): World War I

 The regiment had just returned to Baltimore, when in April 1917, the United States entered the First World War.
 The Fifth Regiment was at once a part of the Army of the United States.
-In spite of strenuous efforts in opposition, the Fifth Maryland was combined with the First Maryland Regiment to form the 115th Infantry Regiment, 58th Brigade, 29th Division on 20 April 1917.
+In spite of strenuous efforts opposition, the Fifth Maryland was combined with the First Maryland Regiment to form the 115th Infantry Regiment, 58th Brigade, 29th Division on 20 April 1917.
 Training at Anniston, Alabama, was followed by departure for France.
 After preliminary service in Alsace, the 115th entered the Meuse-Argonne Offensive on 8 October 1918, and continued in the attack almost up to the close of the war.

-The 115th Infantry demobilized in June 1919.
-The Fifth Maryland Regiment reorganized between 1919 and 1923 and was federally recognized on 1 May 1923.
-The regiment resumed its normal course of training for further emergencies.
-In 1933, its armory was wrecked by fire, but a new building was erected from the ruins.
+Interwar period

+Arrived at the port of Newport News 24 May 1919 on the troopship USS Artemis as elements of the 115th Infantry, and was demobilized on 7 June 1919 at Camp George G. Meade, Maryland.
+Elements of the former 115th Infantry, less the regimental headquarters, were reorganized as the 5th Infantry, Maryland National Guard, from 1919–23.
+Assigned in 1921 to the 29th Division.
+The regimental headquarters was federally recognized on 1 May 1923 at Baltimore, Maryland.
+The regiment conducted annual summer training most years at Virginia Beach, Virginia, 1921–24, and at Camp Albert C. Ritchie, Cascade, Maryland, 1925–39.
+Redesignated 175th Infantry on 1 January 1941.